CropVLM: Learning to Zoom for Fine-Grained Vision-Language Perception: Methods

 We experimented with two reward formulations: \begin{itemize} \item \textbf{Accuracy-Based Reward:} The reward VLM answers requests using two images (i.e., the original plus the crop) as input.
 The reward is computed as the accuracy between the model's prediction and the ground-truth answers.
 The specific accuracy metrics that were used are described in Subsection \ref{sec:setup}.

-\item \textbf{Likelihood-Based Reward:} The most common ground-truth answer for the VQA sample is extracted from the dataset.
-The VLM then computes the log-likelihood of this answer given the input.
+\item \textbf{Likelihood-Based Reward:} The most common ground-truth answer for the request is extracted from the dataset.
+The VLM then computes the log-likelihood of this answer given the corresponding input.
 This formulation allows for faster, single-pass reward estimation, without requiring autoregressive generation.
 Formally, we define the likelihood-based reward as follows: